pmaoui/saymyname/README.md

 [![Build Status](https://travis-ci.org/poupougnac/saymyname.svg?branch=master)](https://travis-ci.org/poupougnac/saymyname)

-SayMyName lets you split human name (into firstname and name) and aims to return the correct letter case.
+SayMyName is a small library that do its best to let you split human name (into firstname and name) and aims to return the correct letter case.

 ## Installation